tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### What is a Container?

 Containers are sources of information that can be edited using chunk expressions.
-In addition to variables, LiveCode has six other container
+In addition to variables, xTalk has six other container
 types: fields, buttons, images, URLs, the selection, and the message box.

-Fields, buttons, and imported images are all LiveCode objects.
+Fields, buttons, and imported images are all objects.
 All display their content on the screen, in different ways, and the contents of all three are saved when you save the stack they are in.
 URLs refer to external resources (either files on the system, or items on an